Maximinodotpy/articles/046 - Analog Clock with JavaScript/_blog/article.md

 }
 ```

-After that we make it so the SVG which will be the clock cant be wider or higher than the Screen but we want it to grow as much as possible.
-To also center it we can add `margin: auto`.
+After that, we make it so the SVG, which will be the clock, can't be wider or higher than the screen, but we want it to grow as much as possible.
+To also center it, we can add `margin: auto`.

 ```css
 .clock {